mediamonks/fast-image-sequence/README.md

 ```

-### Can I download a tar file myself an use it with FastImageSequence?
+### Can I download a tar file myself and use it with FastImageSequence?

-Yes, just download the tar file yourself, and create a data URL from it.
+Yes, you can download the tar file yourself and create a data URL from it.
 You can then use this data URL as the `tarURL` option.
 See this [example](https://github.com/mediamonks/fast-image-sequence/blob/main/example/src/exampleLoadTar.js) for more information.